SaifAlmaliki/SFMS/IMPLEMENTATION_COMPLETE.md

 2. ✅ AI generates policy and creates ticket
 3. ✅ Admin approves/rejects in dashboard
 4. ✅ Automatic deployment on approval
-5. ✅ Log monitoring and anomaly detection
-6. ✅ Email alerts for anomalies
-7. ✅ Audit logging for all actions
+5. ✅ Audit logging for all actions

 ### 📚 Documentation